10 December 2018

 Peter is also a member of the Accounting Professional and Ethical Standards Board and was appointed a member of the Takeovers Panel in February 2010.

-Mr Day stated that he was “very excited to be elected by his peers to the role of President” “I look forward to building on the great work of MSA to date.”
+Mr Day stated that he was “very excited to be elected by his peers to the role of President” “I look forward to building on the great work of MS Australia to date.”

 Assoc.
-Professor Des Graham Dip Ap Sc (Nursing), Adv Cert MH, MSc, MAICD, a member of the MSA Board since 2014 and serving Board member of MSL and previously Board Chair of Multiple Sclerosis Tasmania, was elected Vice President.
+Professor Des Graham Dip Ap Sc (Nursing), Adv Cert MH, MSc, MAICD, a member of the MS Australia Board since 2014 and serving Board member of MSL and previously Board Chair of Multiple Sclerosis Tasmania, was elected Vice President.

 Assoc Professor Graham has personal experience living with multiple sclerosis (MS) having been diagnosed in 2008.